asancheza/calculator-python/README.md

  ["+"] = [ 1, 3 ]
 ```

-This would return 3 * 4 + 1 + 3 = 16.
+Returns: 3 * 4 + 1 + 3 = 16.
 For order operation you should remove the last element added in the list and add in the current operator if the priority is higher.